joinpursuit/Pursuit-Core-Events-Lab/README.md

 - Implement a delete `button` next to each `li` that removes that `li` tag entirely.
 - Clicking a todo that is crossed out (completed) uncrosses the todo.
 - Add the ability to add multiple to-dos if the user submits a text input with multiple lines.
 Each line should be a new to-do.
-- Look at the next lesson **Intro to CSS** and add some styling to your app.
+- Add some CSS styling to your app.